U.FL-male to SMA-male Cable: 14-inch, 6FT Low Loss Outdoor Indoor

 • U.FL connectors are widely used in M2M and IoT (Internet of Things) wireless applications.

-• U.FL female right-angle type is the most common U.FL connector type found on U.FL cables: 95% of U.FL cables have a U.FL female right-angle connector.
+• The U.FL female right-angle connector is the most common type found on U.FL cables: 95% of U.FL cables have a U.FL female right-angle connector.

 It's important to note that micro-connectors such as U.FL have a gender that is counter to typical RF terminology for gender.
 In this case, "jack" is more typically synonymous with "female."
 So, a U.FL jack on a board (PCB) is the male U.FL, and the connector that mates with the jack is the female.
 This knowledge will help you better understand and use our product.